jaycesargubalane/SQL_Project_Data_Job_Analysis/README.md

 1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?
-3. What skills are most in demand for data analysts?
+3. What skills are most in-demand for data analysts?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?